 This comprehensive exam will cover course content from the beginning to the end of the semester (readings, presentations, videos, etc.).
 The exam will be open book/open notes.
-Your exam format will include short essay questions.
+Your exam format will include short answer questions and short essay.

-F. Grading Policy
+F. Grading